Performance Summary

 *MSCI AC World Net Divs AUD

-The fund is today positioned 52% in the ‘Protect’ bucket and 44% in ‘Grow’ with 4% in cash.
+The fund is today positioned 56% in the ‘Protect’ bucket and 44% in ‘Grow’.

-The ‘Protect’ bucket consists of three groups of investments:
+The ‘Protect’ bucket consists of three groups of investments (including dry powder in the form of cash):

-- Real Assets – e.g. Hess Midstream (HESM), the owner of premium pipeline and terminal infrastructure in the North American oil and gas industry.
-Revenues are largely guaranteed by minimum volume contracts, the stock trades on an attractive 8% dividend yield today.
+- Real Assets – E.g. Hess Midstream (HESM), the owner of premium pipeline and terminal infrastructure in the North American oil and gas industry.
+Revenues are largely guaranteed by minimum volume contracts, the stock trades on an attractive 7% dividend yield today.

-- Founder-Led Investment Trusts – e.g. Investor AB (INVE), the listed holding company of the Swedish Wallenburg family that owns a portfolio of listed and unlisted Nordic businesses that are typically world leaders in their niche (such as ABB and Atlas Copco).
+- Founder-Led Investment Trusts – E.g. Investor AB (INVE.B), the listed holding company of the Swedish Wallenburg family that owns a portfolio of listed and unlisted Nordic businesses that are typically world leaders in their niche (such as ABB and Atlas Copco).

 The ‘Grow’ bucket also consists of three groups of investments:

-- Financial Infrastructure – e.g. CME Group (CME), the world’s leading derivatives exchange with monopolistic positions in its key markets, and counter-cyclical revenue model.
+- Financial Infrastructure – E.g. CME Group (CME), the world’s leading derivatives exchange with monopolistic positions in its key markets and a counter-cyclical revenue model.

 Observations From The Road